 The wild boar were seen roughly five miles from the spot where four lynx were illegally released in the national park last month.

-"We are aware that feral pigs have been spotted in an area of the Cairngorms National Park near Uath Lochans," said a Cairngorms National Park spokesman on social media.
+"We are aware that feral pigs have been spotted in an area of the Cairngorms National Park near Uath Lochans," said a Cairngorms National Park spokesman on social media on Monday 10 February.

-"The Park Authority is working closely with partners – including NatureScot and Forestry and Land Scotland – to ascertain the full facts on the ground and Forestry and Land Scotland is currently attempting to trap the animals.
+"The Park Authority is working closely with partners – including NatureScot and Forestry and Land Scotland – to ascertain the full facts on the ground," said the Cairngorms National Park spokesman.

 "The Park Authority condemns any illegal release of animals in the strongest possible terms."